cristianbica/rails-bootstrap-boilerplate/README.md

 ### Twitter bootstrap

 The application is themed by bootstrap.
 Simple form generates the forms for bootstrap.
 Pagination is styled by bootstrap_kaminari.
-Also there's a app:scaffold generator that make some pretty nice pages :)
+Also there's an app:scaffold generator that make some pretty nice pages :)

 ### RSpec